pschinis/strongrfastrapi/source/index.html.md

 # Introduction

-The Strongr Fastr for Professionals API allows enterprise users to programmatically create new clients in Strongr Fastr.
-Currently, client creation is the only publicly available endpoint.
+The Strongr Fastr for Professionals API allows enterprise users to programmatically create and deactivate clients in Strongr Fastr as well as get JSON formatted meal plans to display in your own frontend.
 If your business needs something more please contact [philip@strongrfastr.com](mailto:philip@strongrfastr.com).
 The API is a work in progress and we're happy to help.

 # Authentication